 Few beaches in the world can compare with those on Florida's Gulf Coast, and the residents have taken great care to keep the coastal areas around Fort Myers Beach in pristine condition.
 Soft sand liberally peppered with shells and an abundance of plant and animal life will keep you busy taking in all there is to see or getting the most of your relaxation time.
 Most of the beaches incorporate well-maintained amenities and nearby places to grab a drink or a snack.
 Note that parking areas can be crowded, so arrive early.

 Whether you prefer to be active or you just want to soak up the sun, Fort Myers Beach has something to offer everyone.
-The wide, white-sand beach is actually set on a small barrier island and is a separate community from Fort Myers Beach, attracting visitors from all over southwest Florida for fishing, kayaking and parasailing in the shallow waters off the shore.
-Just off the beach's pier sits Times Square, a trendy shopping area with cafés and restaurants.
+The wide, white-sand beach is actually set on a small barrier island and is a separate community from Fort Myers, attracting visitors from all over southwest Florida for fishing, kayaking and parasailing in the shallow waters off the shore.

 A near-perfect 2-mile stretch of beach backed by exotic mangrove trees, Lovers Key State Park is home to plenty of wildlife, including manatees and dolphins.
 Just over 7 miles of trails wind through the park, offering a chance to explore by foot or on bike.
 Planning a picnic?
 Special areas equipped with grills and tables are first come, first served.
 Plus, Lovers Key has an excellent area for swimming.

-Bowman's Beach is one of the jewels of Sanibel Island, itself a lovely getaway filled with gently swaying palm trees and shores lined with shells.
+Bowman's Beach is one of the jewels of Sanibel Island, a barrier island north of Fort Myers Beach.
+It is a lovely getaway filled with gently swaying palm trees and shores lines with shells.
 Extensive trails, picnic areas with grills, well-maintained showers and restrooms make Bowman's Beach an excellent place to take the family for the day or make regular treks to enjoy the sand, wildlife and lush vegetation.
 Elsewhere on Sanibel, you'll find plentiful choices for restaurants and boutique shopping.

 Situated in the middle of Fort Myers Beach, this park boasts a 560-foot fishing pier, playground and picnic areas close to many pleasant spots for shopping and eating.
 Find a comfortable spot in the sand at this family-friendly beach and stay to people watch or take in a beautiful sunset.